Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-when life gives Jayesh lemons, he makes orange juice...then punches life in the fucking throat..Chuck hates lemons
+Jayesh once visited the Virgin Islands, now they're just called the islands.

-Updated on: [17/5/2025]
+Updated on: [18/5/2025]
 <!-- #jokeEnd -->